dcwestra/DockerSwarmLXC/README.md

 ## Multi-node swarms

 For Docker Swarm clusters with multiple nodes, install this solution on all manager and worker nodes.

-## Technical background

-Docker Swarm creates isolated network namespaces for overlay networks (ingress, service networks, load balancer namespaces).
-Each namespace has its own network stack with independent sysctl settings.
-By default, new network namespaces have `ip_forward=0`.

-With the legacy iptables backend, Docker automatically enables IP forwarding in these namespaces.
-However, the nftables backend is experimental and does not handle this automatically.
-In LXC containers, the namespaces also do not inherit the setting from the container itself, requiring explicit configuration.

-## Alternatives considered

-- Switching to iptables-legacy: This did not resolve the issue in testing
-- Using `sysctl` command directly: Not available in minimal namespace environments
-- Docker daemon configuration: No options exist for network namespace sysctls
-- Compose file configuration: Container sysctls do not apply to network namespaces

 ## License